chef-boneyard/push-jobs-cookbook/README.md

       "apt-get-update" => "apt-get update"
     }

+As this is an attribute, interesting uses arise from orchestrating a Chef Client run.
+Assuming the above is present on the node prior to running the recipe, run Chef Client with this command from the local
+workstation:

+    knife job start chef-client A_NODE_NAME

+New jobs can be added to the whitelist simply by creating attributes.
+This can be done with `knife exec`:

+    knife exec -E 'nodes.transform("name:A_NODE_NAME") do |n|
+      n.set["opscode_push_jobs"]["whitelist"]["ntpdate"] = "ntpdate -u time"
+    end'

+Then, run the chef-client job, and then the ntpdate job:

+    knife job start chef-client A_NODE_NAME
+    knife job start ntpdate A_NODE_NAME

-In a future release, an LWRP will be added to automatically add push jobs.
+In a future release, an LWRP may be added to automatically add push jobs.

 # Attributes